Field Dictionary

 Allowed Values:

-1= FRM / FEM (Regulatory Designated): The instrument is operating under a formal, active designation from a recognized environmental authority (e.g., the US EPA) for the specific parameter being reported.
+1= Regulatory-Grade Monitor: The instrument is operating under a formal, active designation from a recognized environmental authority (e.g., the US EPA) for the specific parameter being reported.
+This would include FRM/FEM-type instruments being operated according to their respective EPA methods as well as sampling taking place under a program such as the NATTS (National Air Toxics Trends Sites) Program, adhering to EPA procedures.
 Note: If this code is used, the exact FRM/FEM designation should ideally be recorded in themethod_codefield if applicable.2= Research-Grade Analytical Monitor: High-fidelity instruments or methods that do not hold a formal regulatory designation but are widely accepted for rigorous scientific study.
 This includes advanced non-designated continuous monitors, as well as physical samples collected in the field and transported to a laboratory for discrete analytical analysis (e.g., GC/MS on canisters, XRF on filter tape).3= Consumer-Grade Monitor: Continuous monitors or indicative devices that actively measure ambient air but lack formal regulatory designation or research-grade analytical rigor.
 These devices are highly valuable for spatial mapping, identifying local trends, and supplemental public awareness.

 dataset_id